By Caroline Barry, 25th November 2020

 Although it was a complex case, I felt on fairly solid ground as the background facts were outlined.
 Assistance with complex decision-making is a routine part of palliative care.
 The ability to synthesise a lifetime of medical problems into a coherent whole, and to pull together the threads of the physical, psychological and social challenges a person faces into a holistic formulation are skills that develop naturally over years of practice.

-This train of thought was interrupted by the participation of Andrew’s partner (I’ll call her “Lydia”), into the proceedings.
+This train of thought was interrupted by the participation of PH’s partner into the proceedings.
 There was a noticeable shift in tone and body language of all the participants visible on the camera.
 Mr Justice Hayden lent into the camera, his voice lowered and softened, head to one side.
-He asked Lydia: “What’s the weather like there?
+He asked her: “What’s the weather like there?
 It’s a very beautiful place when the sun shines!”.

 The previous formality melted away and I watched as, with just a few words, a very real connection was made between the highly technical medical information and the person at the centre of proceedings, his life and values.